Over the past 20 years, Liuwa Plain National Park has seen the restoration of its conservation legacy.

 Liuwa Plain National Park in Zambia has one of the longest conservation histories in Africa, dating back to the 19th century when the King of Barotseland, Lubosi Lewanika, appointed his people as custodians of the landscape.
-But, by the turn of this century, decades of unsustainable land-use, poaching and human-wildlife conflict had caused a large decline in species such as wildebeest and zebra, allowed agriculture to threaten the grasslands, and reduced the lion population to just one lonely lioness, “Lady Liuwa”.
-In 2003, realising what was at stake, the Department of National Parks and Wildlife (DNPW) and the Barotse Royal Establishment (BRE) invited African Parks to help restore the legacy of Liuwa Plain.
-As a result of effective conservation law enforcement, poaching decreased and community land-use plans were implemented along with sustainable fish harvesting and other community projects, providing alternative livelihoods for local people.
+But, by the turn of this century, decades of unsustainable resource harvesting caused vast habitat degradation as well as a large decline in species including the lion population to just one lonely lioness, “Lady Liuwa.”
+In 2003, the Department of National Parks and Wildlife (DNPW) and the Barotse Royal Establishment (BRE) invited African Parks to help restore the legacy of Liuwa Plain.
+With effective conservation law enforcement, community land-use plans were implemented along with sustainable resource use projects including fish harvesting initiatives to provide alternative livelihoods for local people.
 In 2008, African Parks began a series of lion reintroductions, and a new life began for Lady Liuwa as she joined a pride.
 Over a similar period, eland and buffalo were reintroduced to the park and plains game began to increase, providing a healthy prey base for the predators: lion, cheetah and hyaena.

 Liuwa Plain Highlights

-• Wildebeest have increased steadily over the years, making Liuwa’s annual wildebeest migration the second largest in Africa.
+• Wildebeest have increased steadily over the years to some 45,000 animals, making Liuwa’s annual wildebeest migration the second largest in Africa.

 • Liuwa is the largest employer in the region with more than 95% of its workforce being local residents.

-• Over 230 school children have received scholarships annually, and more than 4,000 local farmers have benefited from skills training and human-wildlife mitigation tools.
+• Over 230 school children receive scholarships annually, and more than 4,500 local farmers are benefitting from skills training and human-wildlife mitigation tools.

 • The Farmer Field Schools (FFS), an agricultural education programme, has resulted in nearly 5,000 farmers practicing sustainable farming methods.